OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 drozer runs both in Android emulators and on real devices.
 It does not require USB debugging or other development features to be enabled; so you can perform assessments on devices in their production state to get better results.

-drozer can be easily extended with additional modules to find, test and exploit other weaknesses; this, combined with scripting possibilities, helps you to automate regression testing for security issues.
+You can easily extend drozer with additional modules to find, test and exploit other weaknesses; this, combined with scripting possibilities, helps to automate regression testing for security issues.

 ## Installing drozer